Memory aid

 When does stress trigger migraines?

-• Stress-relaxation-migraine and
+• Stress-Relaxation-Migraine and

-• Relaxation-stress-migraine
+• Relaxation-Stress-Migraine

-The sleep-wake rhythm
+The sleep-wake cycle

 From alcohol to citrus fruits

-The glass of champagne in the afternoon
+A glass of sparkling wine in the afternoon

-Definitive statements are currently impossible
+Definitive statements are not yet possible

 Coffee: A small ray of hope